 - The masculine noun ישע (yesha') meaning salvation too.
 This word can also be used to mean financial salvation; prosperity or welfare (2 Samuel 23:5, Psalm 12:5).

-- Following the previous type of meaning, the adjective שוע (shoa'), meaning independent indicates a 'free man,' a (financially) independent person (Isaiah 32:5).
+- Following the previous type of meaning, the adjective שוע (shoa'), meaning independent or freed, indicates a 'free man,' a (financially) independent person (Isaiah 32:5).

 - The feminine noun תשועה (teshua), meaning salvation or deliverance (1 Samuel 11:9, Psalm 51:16).

-The root-verb שוע (shawa'), means to cry, or more specifically, to cry out for help (Psalm 30:2, 72:12).
+The verb שוע (shawa'), means to cry, or more specifically, to cry out for salvation (Psalm 30:2, 72:12).
 More than half of the twenty-two occurrences of this verb are in the first person singular (I cry/ I cried), and most often this verb occurs in the Psalms.

 - The masculine nouns שוע (shua') and שוע (shoa') both mean a cry (Job 30:24, Isaiah 22:5).
-Note the similarity between these words and the word שוע (shoa'), meaning noble, mentioned above.
+Note the similarity between these words and the word שוע (shoa'), meaning freed, mentioned above.

 - The feminine noun שועה (shawa) means the more specific cry for help (Jeremiah 8:19, Psalm 39:13).